Navinachhugani/SQL/Purchase Order Analysis/README.md

-Question:
+## Question:
-Presume the table in base_data is hosted in schema 'analytics' i.e. the table location is analytics.base_data Write a query to give the following output:
+Presume the table in base_data is hosted in schema 'analytics' i.e. the table location is analytics.base_data and write a query to give the following output:

 | division_name    | fillrate | fillrate - open POs | sm-fillrate | hm-fillrate |
 |------------------|----------|---------------------|-------------|-------------|